 Staff stated they felt respected, supported and valued.
-They were proud to work in the practice.

 Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 Staff was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.

 Staff told us they were able to raise concerns and were encouraged to do so.
 They had confidence that these would be addressed.